 As a precaution, it is recommended that you back up the database containing the CA certificates whenever you make changes, such as adding or deleting a certificate.
 They can then be restored at a later date.

-- 1. In the Content Gateway manager, go to the Configure > SSL > Certificates > Backup Certificates tab. - 2.
-Click Back Up Configuration to Database.

-To back up your entire Content Gateway configuration, see Saving and Restoring Configurations, page 107.
+- 1) In the Content Gateway manager, go to the Configure > SSL > Certificates > Backup Certificates tab. - Click Back Up Configuration to Database.
+To back up your entire Content Gateway configuration, see Saving and RestoringConfigurations.